What are microservices?

 With the proliferation of services and containers, orchestrating and managing large groups of containers quickly became one of the critical challenges.
-Kubernetes has emerged as one of the most popular container orchestration technologies in the world because it does that job so well.
+Kubernetes, an open source container orchestration platform, has emerged as one of the most popular orchestration solutions because it does that job so well.

 In the video "Kubernetes Explained," Sai Vennam gives a comprehensive view of all things Kubernetes:

 Microservices often communicate via API, especially when first establishing state.
 While it’s true that clients and services can communicate with one another directly, API gateways are often a useful intermediary layer, especially as the number of services in an application grows over time.
 An API gateway acts as a reverse proxy for clients by routing requests, fanning out requests across multiple services, and providing additional security and authentication.

 There are multiple technologies that can be used to implement API gateways, including API management platforms, but if the microservices architecture is being implemented using containers and Kubernetes, the gateway is typically implemented using Ingress or, more recently, Istio.